januarharianto/respR/README.md

 # Welcome

 `respR` is an R package that provides a structural, reproducible workflow for the processing and analysis of respirometry-related data.
-While the focus of our package is on aquatic respirometry, it is highly likely that the main analytical functions in `respR` will process any data that is linear.
+While the focus of our package is on aquatic respirometry, it is highly likely that the main analytical functions in `respR` will process linear relationships in any related data, such as oxygen flux or photosynthesis.

 ## Installation
-`respR` is not yet published in CRAN, but it will be.
-Meanwhile, use the `devtools` package to grab the **stable** version:
+`respR` is not yet published in CRAN.
+For now, use the `devtools` package to grab the **stable** version:

 ```r
 install.packages("devtools")